SSpzcee/Asunder-PHB/phb/md/cup.md

 While you don't excel in combat, you're able to grasp the fundamental skills and concepts important to being a ninja.

-You have an extra XP/75 Skill Points to spend, and your skill maximums are increased by 1\.
+You gain 1 + (XP/1000) to all skills, and your skill maximums are increased by 1.

 However, you have a \-1 Accuracy penalty.